-So we opt for simplicity, enriching the models and language with just enough memory to recover the full expressivity of $\Box$ after updates, and thus establish the soundness of the $\Box$ -introduction rule.
-Such a limited-memory semantics is sufficient for our purposes, but it also has an intrinsic naturality and simplicity, similar to the one encountered in some Bayesian models, with their distinction between 'prior' and 'posterior' (aka current) probabilities.
+So we opt for simplicity, enriching the models and language with just enough memory to recover the full expressivity of \Box after updates, and thus establish the soundness of the \Box -introduction rule.
+Such a limited-memory semantics is sufficient for our purposes, but it also has an intrinsic naturality and simplicity, similar to the one encountered in some Bayesian models, with their distinction between 'prior' and 'posterior' (aka current) probabilities.9

 Having established the desired results for APALM, we also study a version of GAL with the same memory mechanism - Group Announcement Logic with Memory (GALM) - obtained by extending APALM with group announcement operators.
-In this logic, the group announcement operators $[G]\varphi$ quantify over updates with formulas of the form $\bigwedge{i \in G} K_i \varphi_i$ , thus, represents what a group of agents can bring about via simultaneous public announcements.
-In order to avoid Liarlike vicious circles, these updates can have occurrences of every component of the language but $\Box$ and [G] (see footnote 8).
-A related modality is the coalition announcement operator $\langle [G] \rangle \varphi$ , which says that the members of group G can bring about $\varphi$ by simultaneous public announcements no matter what other public announcements are simultaneously made by the 'outsiders' (i.e. the agents not in G).
+In this logic, the group announcement operators $[G]\varphi$ quantify over updates with formulas of the form $\bigwedge{i\in G} K_i\varphi_i$, thus, represents what a group of agents can bring about via simultaneous public announcements.
+In order to avoid Liarlike vicious circles, these updates can have occurrences of every component of the language but \square and [G] (see footnote 5).
+A related modality is the coalition announcement operator $\langle [G] \rangle \varphi$, which says that the members group G can bring about φ by simultaneous public announcements no matter what other public announcements are simultaneously made by the 'outsiders' (i.e. the agents not in G).
 The resulting logic was called Coalition Announcement Logic (CAL) [2].
 In the memory-free context, it was shown in [19] that the natural and apparently 'obvious' translation of $\langle [G] \rangle \varphi$ into GAL is in fact invalid.
 Moreover, no recursive axiomatization is known for CAL, or for any of its extensions.
 In contrast, in this paper we show that, in our memory-enhanced framework, the obvious translation is valid: the analogue of the coalition announcement modality is definable in GALM.
 Further, we provide a complete finitary axiomatization for GALM, thus proving that validities of both GALM and CALM (the memory-enhanced variant of CAL) are recursively enumerable.
-This is done by following the same steps as for APALM, and showing that the finitary [G]-introduction rule that was originally proposed for GAL in [1] is in fact sound for GALM.